 Assets Under Management ("AUM")

-Global equity and fixed income markets were down in the third quarter of 2022.
+Global equity and fixed income markets were up in the fourth quarter and down for the full year of 2022.

 S&P 500 Total Return

 Assets Under Management ($ Billions)

 Total assets under management as of December 31, 2022 were $646.4 billion, up $33.7 billion, or 6%, from September 30, 2022, and down $132.2 billion, or 17%, from December 31, 2021.

 Total net outflows were $1.9 billion in the fourth quarter versus net outflows of $10.5 billion in the third quarter, and net inflows of $7.4 billion in the prior year period.
 Total net outflows were $3.6 billion for the full year of 2022 versus net inflows of $26.1 billion in the prior year.
 Prior period AXA S.A. ("AXA") redemptions of low-fee fixed income mandates and net flows excluding these redemptions were as follows:

 Net (outflows) Inflows excluding AXA redemptions

 Institutional channel fourth quarter net inflows of $1.7 billion compared to net outflows of $6.3 billion in the third quarter.
 Institutional gross sales of $12.6 billion increased sequentially from $1.9 billion.
 Full year 2022 net inflows of $6.3 billion compared to net inflows of $2.3 billion in the prior year.
 Full year 2022 gross sales of $32.2 billion increased from $31.7 billion in the prior year.
 The pipeline of awarded but unfunded Institutional mandates decreased sequentially to $13.2 billion at December 31, 2022 from $24.7 billion at September 30, 2022.